Best cheap cell phone plans Android Central 2021

 - No physical stores

-Best Value: T-Mobile Connect 2GB
+Best value: T-Mobile Connect with 2.5GB

 - Large T-Mobile network

 - Hotspot included (as long as you have data)

 Best custom plan: US Mobile

 US Mobile can be very cheap if you are a light user.
 Unlike other carriers, each customer is allowed to pick among a few simple plans or put together exactly what they need and nothing more.
 You can check your current phone bill to see your usage so you can pick the right plan and minimize waste.
 US Mobile also has a totally unlimited plan starting at $45 for one line, with discounts factored in when you add more lines.
 For an additional $10, you can add on 20GB of hotspot data.

 With service on either the Verizon or T-Mobile network, there's an excellent chance you'll be covered by US Mobile's network.
 If you bring three or four lines, you get to choose from a list of services to get for free like Disney+, Apple TV, or even PS Plus.
 If you were already paying, this is a great way to save some money.